 "Not yet."
 Charlie held the door open, the President walked out and set off briskly towards Lafeyette Park flanked by his secret service agents.

 Toby stood and watched as the President walked across the lawn in front of the White House.
 He could see Sam in the distance waiting for him to arrive.
 It had been three weeks since he had met Claire's mother and in that time the old Sam had begun to appear.
 His writing had regained its fluency and flair, he joined in with discussions and more importantly seemed interested in them.
-Since the night that he had told Toby what had happened the morning Claire had died, Sam had opened up to Josh and CJ as well.
+Since the night that he had described to Toby what had happened, Sam had opened up to Josh and CJ as well.

 "Are you going to meet with Josh?"
-Sam asked as he leaned against Toby's doorjamb.
+Sam asked, leaning against Toby's doorjamb.

 Sam flinched and waited until she had located the file and left Toby's office before continuing.
-"May I use your sofa while you're gone?"
+"Can I use your sofa while you're gone?"

 Toby looked up at Sam and took in the pale complexion and squinting eyes.